aryan-t22/FunctionApp/README.md

 Added 1.0 * e^(1.0 * (x - 0.0)) to the worklist.
 Wed Apr 12 20:05:06 PDT 2023
 Viewed the worklist:
-Here are the functions in your worklist:
+Here are the functions in the worklist:
 [1.0 + 1.0 * x^1],
 [1.0 * e^(1.0 * (x - 0.0))].
 Wed Apr 12 20:05:11 PDT 2023